 1. In the bowl of an electric mixer fitted with the paddle attachment, cream together butter and sugar.
 Beat until light and fluffy.
 Add in egg and beat until well incorporated, scraping down the bowl, if necessary.
 Add in vanilla.
 Beat until smooth.
 With mixer on low, add in salt and flour.
 Mix until completely incorporated and dough is uniform.
 Pull dough together and shape into a cylinder with a diameter of about 2 1/2 inches.
 Wrap in parchment paper and freeze for at least 25 minutes.

-2. Preheat oven to 350 degrees.
-Slice dough into 1/8 inch disks and place on baking sheets, about an inch apart.
+2. Pre-heat oven to 350 F. Slice dough into 1/8-inch disks and place on baking sheets, about an inch apart.
 Once you have made 30 cookies, wrap up the cookie dough, freeze, and save for another time.
-Use a tiny circle shaped cookie cutter or a large round cake decorating tip to cut a hole in the center of each disk.
+Use a tiny circle shaped cookie cutter or a large, round cake decorating tip to cut a hole in the center of each disk.
 Refrigerate for an additional 10 minutes.
 Bake for 8 minutes, or until crisp.
 Let cool completely.

 4 tablespoons corn syrup